 Slingshot SEO study from 2011

 In the late spring of 2011, Slingshot SEO conducted another CTR study, based on both Google and Bing results.
 They examined more than 200 major retailer & enterprise sites using 324 keywords.
 Back in the time, this was considered the largest Click-Through rate study that’s been done in the past five years and it was very commented over the web.

 But the results were quite different from many other previous studies.
 Comparing both search engines, Slingshot SEO also concluded that the CTR differentiation of the number 1 position compared to lower positions was not nearly as previous studies indicated.

 The data for the top 10 from each search engine is shown below:

 Based on their sample of 324 keywords, the Slingshot SEO study reveals an 18.2% CTR for the number one position on Google and 10.05% CTR for position two.

-Nowadays, it’s difficult to believe the low CTR results from this study, especially when many other subsequent studies show that the collective amount of click for positions 1 to 3 s much higher.
-However, I think it’s important to mention Slingshot SEO’s results here, because they show the big discrepancies in data that may exist between one CTR study to another.
-It’s also good to have in mind that it’s possible that No. 1 position may receive a CTR lower than 20%.
-You can consider this number as an average #1 position CTR in a pessimistic scenario, when you estimate SEO budget and costs.
+Nowadays, it’s difficult to believe the low CTR results from this study, especially when many other subsequent studies show that the collective amount of clicks for positions 1 to 3 s much higher.
+However, I think it’s important to mention Slingshot SEO’s results here because they show the big discrepancies in data that may exist between one CTR study to another.
+It’s also good to have in mind that it’s possible that the No. 1 position may receive a CTR lower than 20%.
+You can consider this number as an average #1 position CTR in a pessimistic scenario when you estimate SEO budget and costs.